Early Years Inclusion Funding application form

-- The Panel will assume that the weekly entitlement is delivered across 38 weeks per year and providers will be allocated monies on this basis.
+- The Panel will assume that the weekly entitlement is delivered across 38 weeks per year, unless indications that the entitlement is stretched all year round.
+Providers will be allocated monies on this basis.

 Decision 3 – The rate of funding per hour, is set at a standard (maximum) of £6.32.